Education

 LA Pierce College Stormwater Implementation

-IDS is providing civil engineering design services for a stormwater biofiltration capture and use program as part of the On-call task order contract.
-The project includes two campus sites.
-The Northeast area includes underground detention chambers, biofiltration, and subsurface drip irrigation (SDI) for updated sports fields.
-The detention chambers will capture stormwater from a majority of the entire campus and reuse a portion for SDI on the campus Northeast fields.
+The project features underground detention chambers, biofiltration systems, and subsurface drip irrigation (SDI) to support updated sports fields.
+The detention chambers will capture stormwater from the majority of the campus, enabling reuse of a portion for irrigation of the Northeast fields.

 SERVICES PROVIDED: